zaxis-tech/zaxis.finance-zxs/bridges/docs/testing-scenarios.md

     - syncing on demand (what blocks miss finality)
     - and syncing as notifications are received (recently finalized on-chain)

-1. Eventually Polkadot on-chain light client of Kusama learns about finality of `B1`.
+1. Eventually Z-Axis on-chain light client of Kusama learns about finality of `B1`.

 ### Syncing messages loop

 13. The relayer checks the on-chain storage (last finalized header on the source, best header on the target):
     - Kusama outbound lane
-    - Polkadot inbound lane
+    - Z-Axis inbound lane
     Lanes contains `latest_generated_nonce` and `latest_received_nonce` respectively.
 The relayer syncs messages between that range.